● Problem-solving leader

 ● Lifelong service to community organizations

-Peter Criswell is serving his second term as an Ulster County Legislator.
-He serves as Chair of the American Rescue Plan Act Special Committee and is a member of the Economic Development, Planning, Education, Employment, Arts, and Agriculture Committee.
-He has served on the Ulster County Behavioral Health Task Force, the Ulster County Food Security Working Group, and the City of Kingston Public Safety Strategic Action Plan Advisory Council.
+Peter Criswell is the Vice Chair of the Ulster County Legislature and is in his second term as an Ulster County Legislator.
+He serves as Chair of the American Rescue Plan Act Special Committee and is a member of the Economic Development, Planning, Education, Employment, Arts, and Agriculture Committee, the Ways and Means Committee, and the Audit Committee.
+He has served as Deputy Chair of the Health and Human Services Committee and on the Ulster County Behavioral Health Task Force, the Ulster County Food Security Working Group, and the City of Kingston's Public Safety Strategic Action Plan Advisory Council.

 His priorities include ensuring that Ulster County has laws, policies, and resolutions that defend human rights, build the economy, and protect the environment.
 He’s committed to working with colleagues and constituents to develop pathways to quality affordable housing; to provide equitable opportunities for residents to use the county’s educational resources; to support county services and programs; and to encourage economic development in an atmosphere of inclusiveness and transparency.
 He’s particularly interested in advancing the county’s thriving arts scene, as he understands the power of art to change lives, bring communities together, and serve as a force for economic growth.

 Born in Bethlehem, PA., he holds a Bachelor of Arts degree from Bard College and a Master of Science degree in Business Leadership and Strategic Management from Manhattanville College.
 His professional career has focused on the nonprofit sector.
-He’s worked as Executive Director for six nonprofit groups and is and currently the Executive Director of the Hudson Valley LGBTQ+ Community Center.
+He’s worked as Executive Director for six nonprofit groups and is currently the Capital Campaign Manager for the Hudson River Maritime Museum.

 He is looking forward to continuing to serve the communities and people of Ulster County and the constituents of District 7 - City of Kingston .